If you’re going to build yourself a chest of drawers, what wood would you build it out of?

 You’re committing a tremendous amount of time, finance, and effort when you take this route.
 Get it right.

 And don’t waste time buying timber you’re not kitted up to work…

-If you’re building by hand, with just hand tools, then this is a big factor in your timber choice.
+If you’re building a workbench by hand, with just hand tools, then this is a big factor in your timber choice.